-Before I set out the reasoning for my decision, I consider it important for me to say that in considering what is fair and reasonable in all the circumstances of this complaint, I have taken into account relevant law and regulations; regulators rules; guidance and standards; codes of practice; and where appropriate, what I consider to have been good industry practice at the relevant time.
+Before I do so, it's worth saying that I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.
+And having done so, I'm upholding this complaint.
+It's important for me to say that in considering what is fair and reasonable in all the circumstances of this complaint, I have taken into account relevant law and regulations; the regulator's rules; guidance and standards; codes of practice; and where appropriate, what I consider to have been good industry practice at the relevant time.